 When we stay busy and keep pushing through the day, are we really productive?

-One of the most common things I see many salespeople not doing is reviewing their business plans on a regular basis.
+One of the most common things I see many salespeople not doing is reviewing their business plans regularly.

 Now how they go about this will be very different.
-If you’re familiar with CliftonStrengths® you’ll know that we operate from not only different strengths perspectives but also domains.
-What that means is that we all have a unique mix of executing, influencing, relationship building, and strategic thinking which makes how we approach our sales challenges equally unique.
+If you’re familiar with CliftonStrengths®, you’ll know that we operate from different strengths perspectives and domains.
+What that means is that we all have a unique mix of executing, influencing, relationship building, and strategic thinking, which makes how we approach our sales challenges equally unique.

-Someone strong in executing will, in all likelihood, create a plan before executing but at the same time will be eager to get into action and just do.
+Someone strong in executing will, in all likelihood, create a plan before executing but simultaneously be eager to get into action and just do.